 Why You’ll Love This Matcha Smoothie Recipe

-- This smoothie makes a great light and healthy breakfast with 6 grams of fibre and 5 grams of protein per serving.
+- Healthy breakfast.
+This smoothie makes a great light and healthy breakfast with 6 grams of fibre and 5 grams of protein per serving.

-- This recipe comes together in just 5 minutes and can be modified with any of your favourite fruits.
+- Quick and easy.
+This recipe comes together in just 5 minutes and can be modified with any of your favourite fruits.